cleentfaar/slack/src/CL/Slack/Resources/doc/methods/channels-list.md

 ## channels.list

-This method is used to list a channel.
+This method is used to list the channels in your team.

 | | |
 |-------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|